visualDBSlab/ARENA/README.md

    > Use the "Current Folder" window in MATLAB to find the ARENA folder on your computer.
 4. Run the setup
    >`startArena`
    >During this step, you will be prompted to locate the directories of Lead-DBS and SuresuiteSDK.
 These locations will be stored and not    asked again.
-   > [!Tip]
-   > Delete the config.mat file to trigger installation at next run.
+(Delete config.mat to trigger the set-up procedure again)
 5. Launch ARENA
    > `startArena` or to directly open a 3D viewport `newScene`.